Home ยป Italian Desserts ยป Baked Peaches

 Can you bake peaches with skin?

 Yes!
-I actually prefer to bake peaches with the skin on as it holds the soft peach flesh together.
-The skin will soften in the oven and you’ll find it very easy to eat.
+I prefer to bake peaches with the skin on them as it holds the soft peach flesh together.
+The skin will soften in the oven and youโ€™ll find it very easy to eat.ย

 What enhances the flavor of peaches?

-You can enhance the sweet flavor of peaches by cooking them with warming spices like cinnamon, nutmeg, cardamom and ginger.
-I love making my Baked Peaches with amaretti cookies because their sweet almond flavor works perfectly with the juicy peaches.
+You can enhance the sweet flavor of peaches by cooking them with warming spices like cinnamon, nutmeg, cardamom, and ginger.
+I love making my Baked Peaches with amaretti cookies because their sweet almond flavor works perfectly with the juicy peaches.ย

 Will baking peaches soften them?

-You can bake under ripe peaches in the oven to soften them, but I prefer using fully ripe and fragrant peaches for my Baked Peaches recipe.
-This dish is all about the peaches and so it’s worthwhile using beautifully ripe, summer peaches to maximize flavor.
+Baking peaches will soften them and the fruit will release delicious juices that you can spoon over this dessert.
+Under-ripe peaches will soften with baking, but I prefer using fully ripe and fragrant peaches for my Baked Peaches recipe.
+This dish is all about the peaches and so itโ€™s worthwhile using beautifully ripe, summer peaches to maximize flavor.ย

 Serving Suggestions